D6v1n9/Chai-aur-code-react/10_reactRouter/README.md

         - For Dynamic Rendering
         - For this
         ```import Outler from react-router-dom```
-        - Outlet uses this Layout as base and Outler tag will be Dynamic
+        - Outlet uses this Layout as base and Outlet tag will be Dynamic
         - ``` javascript
             import { Outlet } from "react-router-dom";
             // Outlet uses this Layout as base and Outler tag will be Dynamic